toptaran/galaxy-integration-psn/howto/FAQ.md

 Unfortunately it's gog database problem, looks like it stopped updating.
 Plugin can only tell what achievement and when unlocked, but sadly cannot neither name no image.
 In such case I advise to write to support and ask to update psn game database.
 The more of us ask for it the higher chance it will be done.

+### Plugin suddenly stopped working, the connect button is gone and the version number is empty or dash character instead of it

+Builds until v0.40 was incorrrectly prepeared for GOG autoupdate system.

+If you still have this error try to navigate to `%LocalAppData%\GOG.com\Galaxy\plugins\downloaded\` folder and delete all contents inside.
+Restart GOG.